Richard Fung: Early life and family

 Fung produced a short documentary titled My Mother's Place (1990), a tribute to his mother Rita.
 The documentary records Rita's Chinese-Trinidadian childhood, and the family's immigration to Canada, while focusing on the formation of Fung's complex identity in the process of coming out to his family.

 Professional career

 Fung has been published several times in magazines such as Asiandian and Fuse.
 Early on in his career Fung worked as an animator for community video production, and later became a staff producer at Rogers Cable.
-After directing his first film, Orientations, Fung joined the DEC Film and Video distribution in 1984 and assisted in Toronto's anti-racism film festival, Colour Positive.
+After directing his first film, Orientations, Fung joined the DEC Film and Video distribution in 1984 and assisted in the Toronto's anti-racism film festival Colour Positive.